Aug ’19 Update:

 Since I published this post, I’ve made more than $400 in commission.
 It made me feel sick to receive my last payout because I’m making money recommending something I wouldn’t use for myself.
 While I could have left my affiliate links on this post and keep receiving commission, I’ve realized I can’t put a price on my credibility.

-I could just delete this post, but because this post is ranking #1 for “The Hoth Review” I decided to leave it published with an update for people to see.
+I could just delete this post, but because it’s fairly popular, I decided to leave it published with an update for people to see.
 Eventually, I will delete this post.

 Are you were on the fence of deciding to purchase The Hoth?
 This five month review will help give you a definitive answer.